TCR2 Therapeutics Inc. (TCRR)'s Financial Results Comparing With MediWound Ltd. (NASDAQ:MDWD) | New Business Observer

 |3.00

-TCR2 Therapeutics Inc. and MediWound Ltd. has shares owned by institutional investors as follows: 34.5% and 37.1%.
-TCR2 Therapeutics Inc.’s share owned by insiders are 14.4%.
-Competitively, MediWound Ltd. has 41.5% of it’s share owned by insiders.
+Roughly 34.5% of TCR2 Therapeutics Inc. shares are owned by institutional investors while 37.1% of MediWound Ltd. are owned by institutional investors.
+14.4% are TCR2 Therapeutics Inc.’s share owned by insiders.
+Competitively, 41.5% are MediWound Ltd.’s share owned by insiders.

 Performance